How to Fix Persistent Window Leak Problems (Permanent Solutions That Work)

 Once the source of the leak is identified, selecting the correct repair method becomes the next critical step.
 Different problems require different solutions, and choosing the wrong repair often leads to recurring leaks.

-Most persistent window leak repairs fall into four primary categories.
+Most persistent window leak repairs fall into a few practical repair levels.

 Replacing Damaged Caulking

-Caulking replacement is one of the simplest repairs, but it is only effective when seal failure is the primary problem.
+Caulking replacement is one of the simplest repairs, but it is only effective when the failed sealant is actually the water-entry point and the surrounding flashing, drainage, and frame materials are still sound.

 Caulking replacement may work when: